Climate change erased a fifth of vulnerable nations' wealth: Report

 Ghana's Finance Minister Kenneth Nana Yaw Ofori-Atta, who wrote the preface to the report, said the finding should "sound alarm bells for the world economy", calling for global action to support nations most exposed.

-The research, carried out on behalf of finance ministers, compared observed losses to modelling that estimates how the economies might have grown without the impacts of climate change.
+The research compared observed losses to modelling that estimates how the economies might have grown without the impacts of climate change.

 It finds that rising temperature and modified rainfall patterns have already reduced wealth in these countries by 20 per cent, or US$525 billion (S$722 billion), over the past two decades.